 - Double your chances.
 When properly installed, smoke alarms give an early warning needed to safely escape from fire.
-That’s critical because 80% of all fire deaths occur in the home, and most occur at night when people are sleeping.
-Smoke alarms double your chances of surviving a fire.

 - Location, Location, Location.
 It doesn’t matter if your home is big or small, old or new.
 All homes need smoke alarms that work.
 For the best protection, put one in every bedroom, in hallways close to sleeping area and on every level of your home.